icerpc/icerpc-docs/pages/docs/slice/encoding/operation-return-value-exception.md

 If the stream element type is variable-size (e.g., a `string` or an `int32?`), the stream is encoded as a series of segments, where each segment holds a whole number of encoded elements--at least 1 per segment.
 The segment's size corresponds to the number of bytes in the segment, not the number of streamed elements encoded in this segment.
+{% /slice2 %}

 ## Payload of outgoing response (ApplicationError)

+{% slice1 %}
+When an operation implementation throws an exception specified in the operation's exception specification, this exception is encoded into the payload of an outgoing response with status code `ApplicationError`.
+{% /slice1 %}

+{% slice2 %}
-When an operation implementation throws the exception specified the operation's exception specification, this exception is encoded as a segment into the payload of an outgoing response with status code `ApplicationError`.
+When an operation implementation throws the exception specified in the operation's exception specification, this exception is encoded as a segment into the payload of an outgoing response with status code `ApplicationError`.

 This [segment](encoding-only-constructs-slice2#segment) contains only the encoded exception.